chrisbroski/utipem/README.md

 The only other requirement for a player to start is to select training in a number of level I skills (typically 5.)

-Notes may also need to be kept about a characters possessions and injuries.
+Notes may also need to be kept about a character's possessions and injuries.

 ### Turns